 There is, however, a specific statutory restriction against using this information to "Harass" a registered sexual offender and the website contains a warning to prevent harassment.
 Kentucky law penalizes criminal harassment See KRS 525.070 Harassment and KRS 525.080 Harassing Communications for specific legal definitions.

-If a new school, daycare facility or publicly owned playground opens within one thousand (1,000) feet of the registrant's residence, the registrant shall be presumed to know of this and must move within ninety (90) days.
+If a new school, daycare facility or publicly owned or leased playground opens within one thousand (1,000) feet of the registrant's residence, the registrant shall be presumed to know of this and must move within ninety (90) days.
 This restriction does not apply to a youthful offender probated or paroled during his or her minority or while enrolled in an elementary or a secondary education program.
 However, once the youthful offender registrant attains the age of majority (18 years old) and is no longer a student in an elementary or secondary education program he or she is subject to the residence restriction at that point.

 Offenders are not registered until they are released from prison, so the offender may still be incarcerated for the charge.
 To check for offenders still in prison, click on the Department of Corrections KOOL link call the VINE system at 1-800-511-1670.